(Version 3.3 is compatible with macOS Sierra)

 The comment inspector lets you add, edit, and delete comments.
 Comments are searchable, so you can quickly find the comment you're looking for and jump to the appropriate section in your manuscript.

-Storyist has many enhancements for Mac OS X El Capitan, including support for Split View in full-screen mode.
+Storyist supports Split View in full-screen mode on El Capitan and later.
 Now you can view your external research alongside your manuscript in a distraction free environment.

 Storyist is a modern, 64-bit OS X application with support for trackpad gestures like smart zoom, pinch-to-zoom, and the ability to swipe between pages.